Welcome to spring term.

 3. International understanding – This will help children develop both a sense of the independence of their own country and culture and the interdependence between countries and cultures.

 Each unit of work is based around specific targets derived from the learning goals for one or more of the subjects.
-During this unit we will be focusing on Geography, Art, Technology, Music and International.
+During this unit we will be focusing on International, Technology and Science.

 In Technology, we’ll be ﬁnding out: